jbarket/microservices-hurt/template/md/about/PITCHME.md

 @snapend

 @snap[west about-bio-details span-60]
+Jonathan Barket
+<br><br>
 Software Architect at <b>NIC</b>.
 <br><br>
 Evangelist for all things that are too new to have documentation.
 <br><br>
-If you're still lost, I'm the fat guy at the front of the room who won't shut up.
+The fat guy at the front of the room who won't shut up.

 @snapend